-Catalonia To Hold Its Own Independence Referendum This October
+Catalonia to Hold Its Own Independence Referendum This October

 -

-Brexit has created chaos before negotiations have even officially begun, the Scottish National Party lost a whopping 21 seats in Thursday’s snap elections, and Alex Salmond, the champion of Scottish independence in the run up to the 2014 Scottish Independence Referendum, lost his perch in Parliament.
-Given the tumult that independence referendums have caused in the United Kingdom, one might think that their continental counterparts would look with a jaundiced eye on such adventures.
+Brexit has created chaos before negotiations have even officially begun; the Scottish National Party lost a whopping 21 seats in Thursday’s snap elections; and Alex Salmond, the champion of Scottish independence in the run-up to the 2014 Scottish independence referendum, lost his perch in Parliament.
+Given the tumult which independence referendums have caused in the United Kingdom, one might think that their continental counterparts would look with a jaundiced eye on such adventures.

 One would be wrong.